herrera-ignacio/architect-handbook/principles/solid/dip/README.md

   * Factories
   * General Restrictions

 ## Definition

 > Most flexible systems are those in which __source code dependencies refer only to abstractions__, not to concretions.

+> DIP relies on "Stable Abstractions" and "Concrete Components".

 In statically typed languages, this means that import/include statements should refer only to source modules containing interfaces/abstract classes.